protofarer/protofarer/README.md

-8 - Learning web development (mongo/graphQL/redux/express/react/react-native/node/typescript)
+8 - Learning web development (mongo/graphQL/redux/express/react/react-native/node/typescript) <br>
-7 - Switched to Linux
+7 - Switched to Linux <br>
-6 - Went on a 3 week road trip
+6 - Went on a 3 week road trip <br>
-5 - Freelanced as portrait and event photographer
+5 - Freelanced as portrait and event photographer <br>
-4 - Taught at a youth development non-profit in photography 3 - Snowboarded in Japan
+4 - Taught at a youth development non-profit in photography <br>
+3 - Snowboarded in Japan <br>
-2 - Employed in aircraft logistics
+2 - Employed in aircraft logistics <br>
-1 - Studied aerospace engineering
+1 - Studied aerospace engineering <br>
 0 - Gaming on PC since '97

 - 💡 I’m interested in: